Brakku/Windows-Verkefni-W-L-kas-/README.md

 11.3.1.11 Lab - Monitor and Manage System Resources - Sleppa Windows Defender hlutanum, byrja á Part 2 (print spooler)

+What is the status of the service?
+In Windows 10 and 8.1: the status is Running.
+In Windows 7, the status is Started.

+Look for Windows Defender Antivirus Network Inspection Service (Windows 10) or Windows Defender Service (Windows 8.1) or Window Defender (Windows 7).
+Record the Windows Defender status.
+There is no status because it is turned off.

+In the General tab, what is listed as the Source of the event?
+What is the severity level?
+The severity level is informational for all Windows version.
+In Windows 10, the source is Security Center.
+In Windows 8.1, the source is Service Control Manager.
+In Windows 7, the source is Service Control Manager.

+Record a listed printer below.
+Note: You do not need to install a physical printer.
+Microsoft XPS Document Writer is a print-to-file driver is installed by Windows.

+What message did you receive?
+How would you fix this?
+Before you can perform printer-related tasks such as page setup or printing a document, you need to install a printer.
+You will need to restart the print spooler.

+When DHCP Client stops, what other services will also be stopped?
+Windows 10: IP Helper, WinHTTP Web Proxy Auto-Discovery Service, Network List Service, and Network Location Awareness.

+Why is it important to exercise care when managing services?
+Applications and other services may depend on a given service to work.
+Stopping a service can compromise the operation of other services.

+What does the column farthest to the right show?
+Available memory in MBytes.

 11.3.2.7 Lab - System Utilities

+Part 1:Custom Management Console
+Step 1:Explore the management console.
+What was the path you use to navigate to the Event Viewer?
+Your console > Management Tools > Computer Management > System Tools > Event Viewer Part 2:Registry Editor
+What is the background picture?
+Blue Whale
+What is the data value of the Background (hint – it has three numbers that correspond to red, green, and blue)?
+0 99 177.
+Step 3:Export a registry key.
+What is the data value of the Background?
+0 99 177 in the example.
+What is the data value of the Background?
+Compare the new value in the Registry to the value saved in BlueBKG.reg.
+The value is for any shade of red.
+Step 4:Import a registry file.
+What is the data value of the Background?
+0 99 177
+What is the color of the desktop?
+Red
+What is the color of the desktop?
+Blue
+Why would it be beneficial to add snap-ins to the mmc that are for other computers on the network?
+It would make it easy to configure and monitor other computers that do not have monitors, keyboards or mice, or that are not easily accessible.
+After restarting the computer, why was the desktop color changed?
+Importing the registry file modified the registry to contain a value for the desktop that was not the same as the current value.
+When the computer started, this value was read from the registry to make the desktop that color.

 11.3.2.8 Lab - Manage System Files

+Step 1:Review the System Information.
+Processor:
+INTEL CORE i3-4160 SR1PK 3.60GHZ X543B938
+BIOS Version/Date:
+AMI 80.07, 6/5/2013
+Total Physical Memory:
+16 GB
+Under the Hardware Resources heading, locate and list the following:
+DMA channels and the device using the resources.
+Channel 4Direct memory access controller
+Under the Components heading locate and list the following:
+Adapter Description:
+Radeon RX 580 Series
+Adapter RAM:
+1,048,576 bytes
+Under the Software Environment heading, where would you find the applications that automatically load when the computer boots?
+Startup Programs
+What are the startup options?
+Normal startup, Diagnostic startup, or Selective startup.
+Can you enable and disable services at this tab?
+Yes
+What can you do in this tab?
+Launch Windows built-in utilities.
+What does this tool report?
+Detailed information about the DirectX components and drivers installed on the system.
+What information is listed on this page?
+Device, Drivers, and DirectX Features
+What information is listed on this page?
+Device and Drivers
+What information is listed on this page?
+A list of input devices
+Why would it be beneficial to turn off a service in the system configuration?
+It may be beneficial to turn off a service if that service may have become unresponsive, or if a service is using too many resources.
+When would you use the startup tab of the system configuration tool?
+There may be programs that you do not wish to start when the computer boots.

 11.4.1.5 Lab - Work in the Windows Command Shell

+Part1;
+Step1:
+To see the next page, press the spacebar.
+What happens when you press enter?
+It only advances one line at a time.

+Press q or Ctrl-C to exit after filling out the functions of the following commands:
+Command
+Function
+CD
+Displays the name of or changes the current directory.
+CHKDSK
+Checks a disk and displays a status report.
+COPY
+Copies one or more files to another location.
+DEL
+Deletes one or more files.
+DIR
+Displays a list of files and subdirectories in a directory.
+DISKPART
+Displays or configures Disk Partition properties.
+EXIT
+Quits the CMD.EXE program.
+FORMAT
+Formats a disk for use with Windows.
+GPRESULT
+Displays Group Policy information for machine or user.
+MD
+Creates a directory.
+TASKLIST
+Display all currently running tasks including services.
+RD
+Removes a directory.
+ROBOCOPY
+Advanced utility to copy files and directory trees.
+SHUTDOWN
+Allows proper local or remote shutdown of a computer.
+XCOPY
+Copies files and directory trees.

+How would you create these folders C:\Users\ITEUser\a\b\c if your current directory is C:\Users\ITEUser?
+Either of the following command would accomplish the task:
+C:\Users\ITEUser> md a\b\c
+C:\Users\ITEUser> mkdir a\b\c
+What command would you use to verify the creation of the nested directories?
+The commands are dir to list the directory and chdir or cd to change directory.

+What command did you use?
+C:\Users\ITEUser> cls

+What is the last command that you have used?
+Press Esc on the keyboard to exit the dialog box.
+It is probably the command cls to clear the screen.

+What is the last command?
+It is probably the command cls to clear the screen.

 11.4.2.7 Lab - File System Commands